JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <td>

 Enabled by default.
-If disabled, TeamCity will not create a new user when the provided external email is unrecognized.
+If this options is disabled, TeamCity will not create a new user when the provided external email is unrecognized.
 This is helpful if you use a publicly available TeamCity server and want to limit access to it.

 </td>